The Merten Family

 Taken from the web page of Jerry HOFER, "Westerkappeln is a suburb of Osnabrück, about 12 kilometers (7 miles) north west of Osnabrück.
 The current population of Westerkappeln is approximately 11,000.
 Westerkappeln is approximately 262 kilometers (157 miles) from Aachen, Germany, where Herman married Caroline Hullenhutter and where his 3 children were born."

 Aachen is the German and English spelling of the city.
 The French is Aix la Chapelle.
 In 1807, after the signing of the Treaty of Tilsit, Napoleon seized all Prussian possessions West of the Elbe, as well as the electorates of Hesse-Kassel and Hanover and the duchy of Brunswick.
 The northern section of these territories, including Münster, was directly annexed by France.
 The southern section was constituted as the kingdom of Westphalia, with Napoleon's brother Jérôme Bonaparte as king and with Kassel as the capital.
 The kingdom, which actually included only a small part of Westphalia, collapsed in 1813.
 In 1815, as a result of the Viennese Congress, Aachen and the major part of Westphalia proper was awarded to Prussia; and Hanover, Hesse-Kassel, and Brunswick were restored.
 In 1818, the three Emperors Friedrich Wilhelm III of Prussia, Franz of Austria and Tsar Alexander of Russia reaffirmed their alliances on the “Congress of the Monarchs” in Aachen.
 In 1825 was the opening of the theatre.
 In 1830, Aachen saw a revolt of its workers.
 Due to the introduction of steam power into the cloth industry, the increasing mechanisation and the resulting unemployment as well as women and child labour at minimal wages, workers took to the streets.
 The revolt was crushed violently by armed citizens and soldiers.
-In 1831, The first municipal library was opened.
+In 1831,

 Herman was a prosperous merchant and a farmer in Westphalia, but being tired of living in a war torn land, constantly in battle between the Germans and the French, he decided to immigrate to America.
 He had hopes of securing a better life for his children.